oskarthaeter/PythonServer-lifty/doc_PythonServer.md

 - retrieving data
 - running an algorithm on the data
 - building a url based on the algorithm’s results
-- storing the urls and affiliated drivers and passengers in a matrix
+- storing the urls and affiliated drivers and passengers in a list of json objects
-- communicating said matrix to the PHP server
+- communicating said list to the PHP server

 These subtasks are called in the main process: \__innit__